 Published on: 06/7/20 6:49 PM

-The authority of states over businesses with a physical presence has not changed.
 Businesses with offices or retail locations located in a state must obtain a sales tax permit.
 Offices can include employees who work from home, remotely.
 It can also include independent contractors who perform work on behalf of the business in the state.
-Employees can also include owners, partners, or corporate officers who reside and perform company duties in the state.
+Other types of employees include owners, partners, or corporate officers who reside and perform company duties in the state.

-Inventories stored within a state, also create a physical presence.
+Inventories stored within a state, also creates nexus through physical presence.
 This includes inventories that are stored within a fulfillment center.
 This is true even if the fulfillment center is operated by a marketplace facilitator.

-A marketplace facilitator is a business that offers to facilitate the entire sales process for another business – from listing the product, to storing the product, to charging the customers credit card, to fulfilling orders, and handling customer service requests.
+A marketplace facilitator is a business that completes the entire sales process for another business.
+They do everything from listing the product to fulfilling the orders.
 Amazon.com and eBay.com are two marketplaces.

 Many states have enacted “marketplace facilitator laws” which require the marketplace to collect sales tax on orders they process.
 This relieves businesses who may have established physical nexus through storing of inventory, from the responsibility of collecting.
 However, not all marketplaces are required to collect sales tax as they may not meet the requirements set for an individual state.

-Again, if nexus is established on one sales platform, it is established across all sales platforms.
-So, if you establish nexus because you have physical presence through storing inventory in the state, and you use three marketplace platforms, but only two are required to collect because they are marketplace facilitators, you’re required to collect & remit sales tax on transactions occurring on the third platform.
+If sales tax nexus is established on one sales platform, it is established across all sales platforms.
+For example, if you make sales on three platforms and only two of the platforms collect sales tax on your behalf, then you’re required to collect & remit sales tax on transactions occurring on the platform not collecting on your behalf.